RyanElliott10/audio-crossfade-ml/README.md

 ## Running
 To use, run `./audio_crossfade [ audio_file1 ] [ audio_file2 ] [ timestamp1 ] [ timestamp2 ] [ crossfade_duration ]`

-## Notes
+## General Plan

-@charlie
-Right now, I'm thinking the file/data/bit processing and everything should be done in C or C++.
-We should probably use Python for the machine learning part to take advantage of easy to use libraries like NumPy and TensorFlow.
-Just my two cents, though.
+The file/data/bit processing and everything should be done in C or C++.
+Use Python for the machine learning part to take advantage of easy to use libraries, like NumPy and TensorFlow.

 ### General Notes
 * There are quite a few audio codecs that should be considered: